janus/electronApp/README.md

 ## Tiny Client for StackOverFlow(Desktop based)
 ###### This App is JavaScript however it runs on the Desktop.
 The main components are React and Electron.
 To give it a try:
-Clone the repo
+- [x] Clone the repo

-_I assume that you have NodeJS already in your box_
+_(I assume that you have NodeJS already in your box)_
 - [x] npm install
 - [x] npm run-script watch
 - [x] npm start

+@octocat :+1: If you have ideas, please send pull requests! :shipit:
 ##Tiny Client for StackOverFlow using React and Electron(Desktop)